 The topic of Nobel Conference 58 will be Mental Health Equity in Young People, September 28-29, 2022.

 We hope everyone stays safe and healthy during these uncertain times.

 The EMMA/Nobel Conference trip has changed for 2021.
 The conference will still be held by Gustavus Adolphus College, St. Peter, MN, but the EMMA/Nobel Experience from the Fox Valley and Shawano will be held at a satellite location in Appleton.

 Vision: Multi-generational community exposure to cutting-edge science and its societal and moral impact.

-One-hundred and eighteen participants attended the conference in 2015.
-Participants include students and faculty from Appleton’s public and parochial high schools, Lawrence University, Fox Valley Technical College, the University of Wisconsin-Fox Valley, Shawano High School, and Two Harbors High School, as well as members of the Appleton Downtown Rotary Club and other interested community members from Appleton and Shawano.
+Ninety-nine people attended the conference in 2019.
+Attendees include students and faculty from Appleton’s public and parochial high schools, Lawrence University, Fox Valley Technical College, the UW Oshkosh-Fox Cities, Shawano High School, and Two Harbors High School, as well as members of the Appleton Downtown Rotary Club and other interested community members from Appleton and Shawano.

 “Having the ability to listen to these people who are the top in their field was amazing.
 I even got to have conversations with some of the community members, high schoolers, and students from my own class that I never would have been able to without this trip.” – 2015 Nobel Conference attendee from UW-Fox Valley